legobuff/workshop-pe/exercises/part02-dtr-sso.md

 ![dtr-sso01](../images/dtr-sso01.png)/

 3. Switch the Option `automatically redirect users to ucp for login` off and log your user out.
-To log out select your `username` on the right and selecet `Logout`
+To log out select your `username` on the right and select `Logout`

 ## Part 2 - Notice the difference